-Although submarines date back to the 1800s, it was during World War II that these vessels played their most important role of finding and destroying enemy vessels.
+Although submarines date back to the 1800s, it was during World War II that these vessels played their most important role in finding and destroying enemy vessels.

 Navy cruisers are warships that helped during the nation’s wars by providing air defense and combat and shore raiding.
 During World War II, Navy cruisers became the most powerful ships after battleships became obsolete.

-Destroyers are high-endurance warships, and the heaviest combat vessels in the United States.
-Destroyers original intention was to check on unattended ocean operations, but after World War II, they turned into large guided ships with superior firing power.
+Destroyers are high-endurance warships and the heaviest combat vessels in the United States.
+Destroyers were originally made to check on unattended ocean operations, but after World War II, they turned into large guided ships with superior firing power.